s-rohan/RagBasedStockAnalyser/README.md

-# FineTuningChunkingStrategy
+# RagBasedStockAnalyser

-This is a starter Python project for experimenting with fine-tuning and chunking strategies.
+This python project is to analyse Stocks based on various inpute sources and use  Rag based model to answer and get insights on tickers earning prediction

 ## Project Structure
 - `requirements.txt` — Python dependencies